Electronic Resources A-Z

 For hundreds of different types of jobs includes the training and education needed, earnings, expected job prospects, what workers do on the job, and working conditions.

-OECD Factbook (Organisation for Economic Co-operation and Development) includes comprehensive statistical indicators for OECD countries and some non-OECD countries.
+OECD (Organisation for Economic Co-operation and Development) iLibrary is an online library featuring its books, papers and statistics and is the knowledge base of OECD's analysis and data.
+It includes a searchable, comprehensive statistical database for OECD countries and some non-OECD countries.
 Covers the economy, agriculture, education, energy, environment, foreign aid, health and quality of life, industry, information and communications, population/labor force, trade and investment, taxation, public expenditure and R&D.

 OmniFile Full Text Select